Men, tell your wives, sisters, and daughters to get ready. Women, make sure you are prepared. It is almost time to celebrate another World Hijab Day!

 In Iran, Saudi Arabia, and the Gaza Strip, women are required by law and social pressure to wear either the hijab or the burka – a garment that covers the woman’s entire body.
 In these countries, women are subject to brutal punishment if they are not wearing the correct apparel.
 So, who is right?
 Those who choose to wear the hijab?
 Or those who believe that women who don the veil are enslaving themselves?

 The answer is that both positions are wrong.
 Khan’s organization might mean well in trying to address discrimination against women who consciously choose to wear the hijab, but they ignore the fact that millions of women do not enjoy the freedom to choose what they want to wear.

 On the other hand, those who believe that choosing to wear the headscarf is a form of self-oppression are not considering the fact that the garb is a part of Middle Eastern society and that many women desire to express their culture in this way.
 Indeed, it is not only Muslim women in the Middle East who wear the hijab – some Christian women choose to wear it as well.

 If a woman wants to wear the hijab, she should not be stigmatized over her free choice.
 However, those who do choose to wear the garb should also consider those who do not have the choice not to wear the hijab.
 This is one of the main points of contention that many have with the Western feminist movement: They have no problem attacking the “white supremacist patriarchy,” but when it comes to the oppression of women in Islamic countries, they remain silent.

 The answer to any of these arguments is always freedom.
-People who love freedom should encourage others to make their own life choices while fighting for the rights of people who do not enjoy the same liberties.We value your comments!
-Please weigh in on our comment section below.
+People who love freedom should encourage others to make their own life choices while fighting for the rights of people who do not enjoy the same liberties.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com